In this tutorial, we’re going to take a look at how to run a speed test on a Synology NAS with iPerf3.

 1. How to Run a Speed Test on a Synology NAS with iPerf3

-We’ll be setting up iPerf3 using Docker to run our speed test on a Synology NAS.
+We’ll be setting up iPerf3 using Docker to run a speed test on a Synology NAS between local devices.
 This is extremely easy to do and will allow you to turn on/off the docker container whenever you would like to test network connectivity.

 1. Open Docker and select Registry.
 Search for iPerf3 and download the latest networkstatic/iperf3 image by double-clicking it.